-If you grew up with domestic violence, or any other form of abuse, trusting others can be a challenge.
+If you grew up with domestic violence or other forms of abuse, trusting others can be a challenge.
 Intimacy might be a struggle for you because the thought of being vulnerable with someone is overwhelmingly scary.
 Other forms of trauma can also lead to building a wall around yourself to protect yourself.

 3. Your relationship has shifted

 When people begin dating, they tend to put their best face forward.
 They want to show you what you want to see.
 Over time, the mask can slip, and the real person is exposed.
-If it is you who was pretending to be something you are not, how has that shifted your relationship?
+If you pretend to be something you are not, how has that shifted your relationship?
 If the other person has changed, can you accept it?
-When the chemistry is high in the beginning, it can feel like the romance is dead when the relationship solidifies more into a friendship.
+When the chemistry is high initially, it can feel like the romance is dead when the relationship solidifies more into a friendship.
 If this is the case, how can you incorporate more passion?

 4. Are you being manipulated?

-Sometimes people fall in love with a person who wants to own and control you.
+Sometimes people fall in love with a person who wants to own and control them.
 In the beginning, romance will be high.
-They will make you feel like you are the most amazing person in the world only to devalue you and manipulate you in the future.
+They will make you feel like you are the most amazing person globally, only to devalue you and manipulate you in the future.
 The devalued person might think if they are patient enough, the other person will change back into the person they fell in love with.
 Some forms of manipulation that can confuse are gaslighting, acting hot and cold and isolation from friends and family.

 5. Do you feel like you deserve love?